National Council of Nonprofits

 - Strong understanding of the landscape and passion for the charitable nonprofit sector; experience with advocacy organizations or networks is a plus.

-- High emotional intelligence; relationship builder and friend-raiser; ability to work with and address multiple diverse constituencies.
+- High emotional intelligence; relationship builder and friend-raiser; ability to work effectively with multiple diverse constituencies.

-- Skills to build and manage a team and develop operations with experience thriving as an entrepreneurial builder.
+- Skills and experience to build and manage a team and develop operations.

 - Financial acumen in terms of budgeting and financial record keeping.